Dronesh77/AI-document-summarizer-keywords-extractor/README.md

 To run this project, you will need:

 - Python: Version 3.7 or higher
   - Libraries: Install the following Python packages:
+    - pymongo==4.3.3
+    - spacy==3.5.3
+    - requests==2.31.0
+    - unittest (comes pre-installed with Python)
+    - heapq
+    - datetime
+    - nltk
     - PyPDF2
-- spaCy
     - scikit-learn
-- numpy
+    - pytz
-- unittest (comes pre-installed with Python)

 ## Installation Steps